hieuvp/react-native-fingerprint-scanner/README.md

 * For Gradle < 3 you MUST install react-native-fingerprint-scanner at version <= 2.5.0
 * For RN >= 0.57 and/or Gradle >= 3 you MUST install react-native-fingerprint-scanner at version >= 2.6.0
 * For RN >= 0.60 you MUST install react-native-fingerprint-scanner at version >= 3.0.0
+* For Android native Face Unlock, MUST use >= 4.0.0

 ## Example